-- How can I find out if my child is using drugs or alcohol? - Is my daughter having sex, and if so, what should I do? - Why does my child seem do depressed? - I think my son is looking at on-line pornography.
+- How can I find out if my teen is using drugs or alcohol? - Is my teen having sex, and if so, what should I do? - Why does my teen seem so depressed? - I think my teen is looking at online pornography.
 What do I do?

-Problems such as alcohol or drug use, pornography addiction, sexual experimentation, severe depression and other challenges may fall beyond your understanding and require the help of counselors and experts who can bring Biblical wisdom along with professional understanding of teens and risky behavior.
+Problems such as alcohol or drug use, pornography addiction, sexual experimentation, severe depression, and other challenges may fall beyond your understanding.
+Seek the help of counselors and experts who can bring Biblical wisdom along with professional understanding of teens and risky behavior.